gabidepot/Nagios-check_disk2/README.md

 # Nagios-check_disk2
-alternative to check_disk nrpe plugin
+check_disk with a twist from nrpe plugin

-Simple shell script to manage disks check for both percent and absolute alerts threshold will make use of check_disk
+Simple shell script to manage disks check for both percent and absolute alerts threshold making use of check_disk